Coast FIRE Calculator

 Feel free to try adjusting your details above to see what happens given different scenarios!

 After going through the calculations with the details you've provided, unfortunately, a successful early retirement through coast FIRE does not seem possible.
 Your estimated future net worth never reaches the amount needed to coast and also never reaches the amount needed to fully retire before your given retirement age.
 The graph above should show how close or how far away you are.

 Don't fret though.
 In this case, try entering a later retirement age, lowering your expenses, increasing your income, seeking out new forms of income, or lowering your expected retirement spending.
-When thinking about retirement spending, don't forget about social security in retirement which will help cover costs and lower the expected spending you'll need to cover yourself.
+When thinking about expected spending in retirement, don't forget about social security, which will help cover some costs and lower the expected spending you'll need to cover yourself.

 Try adjusting your details above to see what happens given different scenarios.

 To learn more about Coast FIRE and our calculator, continue reading below!